daniel-a-fisch/BSE-econ/README.md

 # BSE-econ
-Repository with some codes from my Master's at BSE.
+Repository with a few codes that I wrote myself doing my master's degree at BSE.